kristapratico/azure-sdk-for-python/doc/dev/static_type_checking_cheat_sheet.md

 - If you don't need to mutate the collection, prefer parameter types `Sequence` over `MutableSequence`, `Mapping` over `MutableMapping`, etc.
 - Use `from __future__ import annotations` to use built-in generic collection types (`list` instead of `typing.List`).
 - Consider using `typing.TypedDict` if a dictionary has a fixed set of keys.
 This is especially useful if a user needs to construct the dict.
 Do make this importable from the public namespace.
-- Consider using `typing.NamedTuple` if your tuple has a fixed set of named fields.
+- Consider using `typing.NamedTuple` if your tuple has named fields.
 Do make this importable from the public namespace.

 ### Overloads